-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2020 - 2022.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2023 - 2025.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.

-Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2004/2005 safety activities because no reimbursement will be requested.
+Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2014/2015 safety activities because no reimbursement will be requested.
 If you answer "No" and then click the SAVE button, the Planned Safety Activities table will no longer be displayed.

-Projected ( ber of Stops
+· Projected (ber of Stops

-Yes No Traffic Enforcement Activities FY 2020 FY 2021 FY 2022
+Yes No Traffic Enforcement Activities FY 2023 FY 2024 FY 2025

-CMV with Inspection 693 728 764
+CMV with Inspection 3800 4500 5500

 CMV without Inspection

 Non-CMV

-Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 50 53 56
+Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 950 1125 1375

-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2004 and 2005.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections (including border inspections, if applicable), carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

-The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
-Your planned activities must at least equal the average of your 2004/2005 activities.
+The table below displays the information you input into this plan from the roadside inspections (including border inspections, if applicable), investigations, and new entrant safety audit sections.
+Your planned activities must at least equal the average of your 2014/2015 activities.

-FY 2021 Planned Safety Activities
+FY 2023 Planned Safety Activities

-Inspections Inspections Investigations New Entrant Sum of FY 2021 Average 2004/05 Safety Audits Activities Activities
+Inspections Investigations New Entrant Sum of FY 2023 Average 2014/15 Safety Audits Activities Activities

-5332 0 24 5356 6188
+4056 0 52 4108 4112

-The sum of your planned FY 2021 safety activities must equal or exceed the average number of 2004/2005 activities.
-To be reimbursed for non-CMV traffic enforcement activities, update the number of FY 2021 roadside inspections, investigations, and/or new entrant safety audits to reflect the allowable amount.
+The sum of your planned FY 2023 safety activities must equal or exceed the average number of 2014/2015 activities.
+To be reimbursed for non-CMV traffic enforcement activities, update the number of FY 2023 roadside inspections, investigations, and/or New entrant safety audits to reflect the allowable amount.

-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

-MPD's Motor Carrier Safety Unit (MCSU) officers will conduct traffic enforcement in high-frequency crash corridors on a rotating basis, in a manner that will be monitored by the CVSP Grant Manager and the MCSU Sergeant in order to provide consistent and even coverage of the corridors.
-Thus, by regular enforcement MCSU officers will create a presence in high-frequency crash locations, thereby encouraging the improvement of safety concerns of carriers, drivers, and the general public.
+The MCSU officers' efforts in terms of road inspections will be monitored by the MCSU Sergeant as well as the Grant Manager in order to provide consistent coverage of the city CMV-activities.
+Thus, by engaging in regular enforcement, MCSU officers will create a presence in high-frequency crash locations, thereby encouraging the improvement of safety concerns of carriers, drivers, and the general public.
+Further, the MCSU Sergeant, will oversee the timeliness and completeness of the inspection uploads and will report the unit's performance on a quarterly and annual basis.